ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - 2: The Access Token Response will have to include the access token, but not the corresponding token hash.

-  If the AS supports the new ACE workflow and the Access Token Request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.
+  If the AS supports the new ACE workflow and the Access Token Request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, following that Access Token Request, the AS MUST NOT use the new ACE workflow.

 * The "token_upload" parameter is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
 Otherwise, the "token_upload" parameter MUST NOT be present.